ReProbe: Efficient Test-Time Scaling of Multi-Step Reasoning by Probing Internal States of Large Language Models: Additional Details of Evaluation Setup

-Table~\ref{tab:test_dataset_stats} presents the statistics of the test datasets used for the step-level benchmark.
+\cref{tab:test_dataset_stats} presents the statistics of the test datasets used for the step-level benchmark.
 Importantly, we rely on DeepSeek-R1 for step-level evaluation, which is an expensive API-based LLM.
 We thus take a subset of test sets for this evaluation.
-While only having a few hundred questions, there is a substantial number of reasoning steps, which allows us to draw representative insights.
+While there are only a few hundred questions, there are a substantial number of reasoning steps, which allows us to draw representative insights.